beorc/scopie/README.md

 Scopie supports several options:

 * `:type` - Coerces the type of the parameter sent.
-Available options: boolean, integer, date.
+Available options: boolean, integer, float, date.

 * `:only` - In which actions the scope is applied.